volodymyrhudyma/blog/content/blog/type-guards-in-typescript.md

 A **Type Guard** is a special form of code that helps to narrow down the type of the variable inside of a conditional block, such as **if** ... **else if** ... **else** statement or **switch**.

+It performs a runtime check that guarantees the type in a scope.

-I totally understand that the above statement may sound unclear, especially for less experienced programmers, so let's take a look at the following TypeScript code:
+I totally understand that the above statements may sound unclear, especially for less experienced programmers, so let's take a look at the following TypeScript code:

 ```typescript
 const formatPrice = (price: number | string) => {